utily/cloudly-storage/developer.md

 _figure 1: The architecture of the database._

-## Indicies
+## Indices
 There exists 3 types of keys in the Database, `id`, `changed` and `doc`; each adds functionality to the database.
 The definitions below are based on how they look in the `Archive`.

 ### doc
 The doc-index contains the document the user wants to store/load/update.
-The structure of the doc-key makes it possible to list certain a partition and query it on created time with a date range.
+The structure of the doc-key makes it possible to list a certain partition and query it on created time with a date range.

 Definition:
 ```ts